 - This option is not available on all trains.

-- Space could be limited, and you could get turned away due to a lack of space.
+- Space may be limited, and you may be turned away due to a lack of available space.

-If you have accessibility needs, it is best to call Amtrak; Amtrak can anticipate and help accommodate you.
+If you have accessibility needs, it is best to call Amtrak; they can anticipate and assist you in accommodating your needs.

 Parking at unstaffed Amtrak stations

 For example, my area has two unstaffed stations: Milwaukee Airport Station (MKA) and the Sturtevant Depot (SVT).
-MKA offers a daily parking rate, but thirteen miles down the tracks, SVT offers one price for up to 30 days of parking.
+MKA offers a daily parking rate, but thirteen miles down the tracks, SVT offers one price for parking for up to 30 days.

-If you are unclear about the parking rules, contact the municipality or police department.
-Communities often post signs with a phone number; you may need to get that information on the community’s website.
+If you are unclear about the parking rules, contact the municipality or the police department.
+Communities often post signs with a phone number; you may need to obtain that information from the community’s website.

 A dry run to the station could help you familiarize yourself with the services and parking.
 You don’t want your trip to end with a parking ticket or a towed car.

-Pack as light as possible since checked baggage service is unavailable at most of these stations.
-You also often have to navigate stairs to board the train or get to the upper level; some stairways are tight.
+Pack as lightly as possible since checked baggage service is unavailable at most of these stations.
+You also often have to navigate stairs to board the train or get to the upper level; some stairways are narrow.

-Conductors and other staff can help you get your bags onto the train, but you may need to get them to your room or seat.
-There are places in the coach class to store your luggage.
-There is some storage for sleeping accommodations as well.
+Conductors and other staff can assist you in loading your bags onto the train, but you may need to take them to your designated room or seat.
+There are storage compartments in the coach class cars for your luggage, and additional storage is available for sleeping accommodations.

 Amtrak has a generous carry-on policy, and like other carriers, all bags must be under 50 pounds for the safety of the staff.
-If you exceed the 50-pound limit, you may have to pay a fee for overweight luggage.
+If you exceed the 50-pound limit, you may incur a fee for overweight luggage.

 From my experience, 25″ or smaller luggage is more manageable, and travel backpacks are great for train travel.

-Unlike airports, you do not need to arrive two hours before, but you should get there early.
-Amtrak suggests you give yourself a 30-minute buffer, and I agree.
+Unlike airports, you do not need to arrive two hours in advance, but it is recommended to arrive early.
+Amtrak recommends allowing a 30-minute buffer, and I agree.

-This time cushion allows you to grab everything from the car, check that you turned your headlights off and the vehicle is secure, get to your spot, and take a deep breath before your adventure starts.
+This time cushion allows you to grab everything from the car, check that you turned your headlights off, ensure the vehicle is secure, get to your spot, and take a deep breath before your adventure starts.

-Check Amtrak’s page for service alerts and notices, for it shares information on service alerts: passenger and station advisories, and more.
+Check Amtrak’s page for service alerts and notices.
+It shares information on service alerts, such as passenger and station advisories.

-You can track Amtrak trains in several ways, including Amtrak’s app and website, plus third-party sites.
+You can track Amtrak trains through several methods, including Amtrak’s app, website, and third-party sites.

-If you did not sign up for the text or email alerts when you booked your tickets, you could sign up after the fact.
-These alerts send you updates on your train.
+You can sign up afterward if you did not opt for text or email alerts when booking your tickets.
+These alerts send you updates about your train.

 Boarding trains at unstaffed Amtrak stations

-The conductors and attendants will help you get to where you belong.
+The conductors and attendants will assist you in getting to your destination.

-If you have a Business Class reservation, let the conductor know; they are looking for you so they can get you to the right car.
-It doesn’t hurt to watch for the business class car as the train approaches and heads toward the conductor nearest to that car.
+If you have a Business Class reservation, please inform the conductor; they will direct you to the correct car.
+It doesn’t hurt to watch for the Business Class car as the train approaches and heads toward the conductor nearest to that car.

-If you have a boarding question, ask a conductor or other staff while on the platform.
-If you have non-boarding or more in-depth questions, wait until you are on board and ask once the train moves.
+If you have a boarding question, ask a conductor or other staff members while on the platform.
+If you have non-boarding or more in-depth questions, wait until you are on board and ask once the train starts moving.

-- You cannot check bags at most stations (exceptions are in the baggage section).
+- You cannot check bags at most stations (exceptions are listed in the baggage section).

 - The station may or may not have restrooms.

-- Many have ticket machines, but not all.
+- Many stations have ticket machines; however, not all do.

-- At some stations, conductors can make announcements from approaching trains.
+- At some stations, conductors can make announcements from trains as they approach the station.

-- There is no staff to answer questions.
+- There is no staff available to answer questions.

-- The onboard staff will help you on and off the train.
+- The onboard staff will assist you on and off the train.

 - When booking

-- Use a cell phone number and email address to which you will have access during your trip.
+- Use a cell phone number and an email address that you will have access to during your trip.

-- If you have disabilities, indicate that when booking.
+- If you have a disability, indicate that when booking.

 I hope this article helps you understand what you need to know and expect if your plans include unstaffed stations.
-The main issues I have experienced at these stations came from fellow passengers who did not prepare themselves by reading Travels with Kev or listening to the announcements.
+The main issues I have experienced at these stations have come from fellow passengers who did not prepare themselves by reading Travels with Kev or listening to the announcements.

 Safe travels and happy planning!